MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ---
-author: yvonnedeq
+author: josaw1
-description: This topic explains how to create and manage rules that protect account and purchase data in Microsoft Dynamics 365 Fraud Protection. ms.author: v-madeq ms.date: 04/02/2021 ms.topic: conceptual search.app:
+description: This topic explains how to create and manage rules that protect account and purchase data in Microsoft Dynamics 365 Fraud Protection. ms.author: josaw ms.date: 04/02/2021 ms.topic: conceptual search.app:
   - Capaedac-fraudprotection
 search.audienceType:
   - admin
-title: Manage rules for Dynamics 365 Fraud Protection
+title: Manage rules

 ---

-# Manage rules for Dynamics 365 Fraud Protection
+# Manage rules

 Microsoft Dynamics 365 Fraud Protection gives you the flexibility to create rules that use the score that Fraud Protection's state-of-the-art artificial intelligence (AI) model generates, together with additional parameters from the request payload.
 Based on these inputs, rules can convert an assessment into a decision, such as **Approve**, **Reject**, **Review**, or **Challenge**.